Joe-Huber/Joe-Huber/README.md

 <h2 id="about">💜 About</h2>

-- Locates in Los Angeles & Evanston
+- Located in Los Angeles & Evanston
 - First-year student at Northwestern University
 - Sometimes when I'm bored I add a new thing to this read me :D
   - Sorry if that makes this kinda cluttered 😭